dynatrace-oss-contrib/telegraf/plugins/outputs/dynatrace/README.md

 # Dynatrace Output Plugin

 This plugin sends Telegraf metrics to [Dynatrace](https://www.dynatrace.com) via the [Dynatrace Metrics API V2](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/).
 It may be run alongside the Dynatrace OneAgent for automatic authentication or it may be run standalone on a host without a OneAgent by specifying a URL and API Token.
+More information on the plugin can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/telegraf/).

 ## Requirements

 You will either need a Dynatrace OneAgent (version 1.201 or higher) installed on the same host as Telegraf; or a Dynatrace environment with version 1.202 or higher.
-Monotonic counters (e.g. diskio.reads, system.uptime) require Dynatrace 208 or later.
+Monotonic counters (e.g. `diskio.reads`, `system.uptime`) require Dynatrace 208 or later.

 - Telegraf minimum version: Telegraf 1.16
-- Plugin minimum tested version: 1.16

 ## Getting Started

 Setting up Telegraf is explained in the [Telegraf Documentation](https://docs.influxdata.com/telegraf/latest/introduction/getting-started/).
-The Dynatrace exporter may be enabled by adding an `[[outputs.dynatrace]]` section to your `telegraf.conf`.
+The Dynatrace exporter may be enabled by adding an `[[outputs.dynatrace]]` section to your `telegraf.conf` config file.
 All configurations are optional, but if a `url` is specified then an `api_token` is required.
 To see all available options, see [Configuration](#configuration) below.

 ### Running alongside Dynatrace OneAgent

 If you run the Telegraf agent on a host or VM that is monitored by the Dynatrace OneAgent then you only need to enable the plugin, but need no further configuration.
-The Dynatrace telegraf output plugin will send all metrics to the OneAgent which will use its secure and load balanced connection to send the metrics to your Dynatrace SaaS or Managed environment.
+The Dynatrace Telegraf output plugin will send all metrics to the OneAgent which will use its secure and load balanced connection to send the metrics to your Dynatrace SaaS or Managed environment.
+Depending on your environment, you might have to enable metrics ingestion on the OneAgent first as described in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/telegraf/).

-note: The name and identifier of the Telegraf host will be added as a dimension to every metric.
-If this is undesireable, then the output plugin may be used in standalone mode using the directions below.
+Note: The name and identifier of the host running Telegraf will be added as a dimension to every metric.
+If this is undesirable, then the output plugin may be used in standalone mode using the directions below.

 ```toml
 [[outputs.dynatrace]]